LucyMilligan/basic-postgres-fastapi/README.md

 # basic-postgres-fastapi

 Practice project to try out creating an API with FastAPI and using SQLmodels to connect to a Postgres database.
+This is in preparation for the fitness_tracker project.

 ## Setup